Clean Water and Sanitation

 Does your university as a body plant landscapes to minimise water usage? (e.g. use drought-tolerant plants)

-Lakehead University’s dedication to minimizing water usage and conserving water resources is evident throughout the campus landscape.
+Lakehead University demonstrates its commitment to water conservation by incorporating drought-tolerant and native plants across campus landscaping.
 This is achieved by incorporating a combination of drought-tolerant and native plant species.
 This approach aligns with Lakehead’s broader commitment to sustainable building practices in accordance with the Leadership in Energy and Environmental Design (LEED) Rating system and Lakehead’s Sustainable Building Policy.

 Lakehead actively manages precipitation on campus through the implementation of rain gardens and outdoor classroom spaces.
 These gardens absorb rainwater and snowmelt from downspouts and hard surfaces, effectively filtering pollutants through the soil and redirecting water away from storm drains that would otherwise discharge into nearby streams.
 Notably, the Braun Building Rain Garden serves as a compelling stormwater management demonstration and engagement site.
 It significantly reduces urban stormwater runoff and is a prominent feature during sustainability tours in the community, aimed at educating the public on the benefits and installation of rain gardens.